 16. Attend a Seed Swap

 Think of all the seed packets you’ve purchased in your life.
-Have you used all the seeds or have had to throw some away?
+Have you used all the seeds, or have had to throw some away?
 Seed swaps are a fabulous way to give them away and take other seeds home that you actually need.
-That way seeds don’t get wasted and you save money.
-These community garden events are popping up regularly these days and the one I organize has been going strong since 2011.
+That way, seeds don’t get wasted, and you save money.
+These community garden events are popping up regularly these days, and the one I organize has been going strong since 2011.
 If you can’t find a seed swap in your area, use my tips to start your own.
-It’s fun, and I guarantee that you’ll have more than a few people interested in coming.
+It’s fun, and I guarantee you’ll have more than a few people interested in coming.

 If you think your greenhouse gets mucky after a gardening season, think about your pots, modules, and trays.
 It’s not “dirt” that you should be worried about, but bacteria, viruses, fungi, and pests.
-Give them a good scrub using these tips from my pal Stephanie at Garden Therapy.
+Give them a good scrub using these tips from Garden Therapy.

 18. Clean your tools

-Most of us keep our tools in reasonably good condition, but aren’t disinfecting and oiling them throughout the year.
+Most of us keep our tools in reasonably good condition but aren’t disinfecting and oiling them throughout the year.
 Winter is a great time to wipe them down with alcohol, buff any rust off, and oil them with good oil.
-Some people use WD-40, but to keep it more natural use natural vegetable oil.
-Olive oil works and boiled linseed oil is a favorite since it dries quickly.
+Some people use WD-40, but to keep it more natural, use natural vegetable oil.
+Olive oil works, and boiled linseed oil is a favorite since it dries quickly.
 Winter gardening ideas can be fun, and some are just necessary.
 This is one of them!

 19. Tidy the Shed

 While you’re cleaning your pots and tools, empty the shed and give it a full clean too.
-I recommend giving the Marie Kondo method a go here and have an entire piece dedicated to how you can use its principles in the garden.
+I recommend using the Marie Kondo method to clean the garden and have an entire piece dedicated to how you can use its principles in the garden.
 It’s so satisfying getting all of your materials organized and prepared for spring.

-Homegrown greens can be sparse unless you have a grow-light system or warm greenhouse or polytunnel.
-There’s another way to get your greens though — by sprouting seeds.
+Homegrown greens can be sparse unless you have a grow-light system or warm greenhouse, or polytunnel.
+There’s another way to get your greens, though — by sprouting seeds.
 All you need is a large glass jar with a lid, water, seeds suitable for sprouting, and a little time to have fresh salad sprouts any time of the year.
-You can also sprout seeds in other containers, but jars are by far the easiest way.
+You can also sprout seeds in other containers, but jars are the easiest way.